MsAlEhR/Scorpio/README.md

 ## Tutorials
+iki

-The  [GitHub Wiki](https://github.com/MsAlEhR/Scorpio.wiki.git) also contains tutorials to help you learn how to use Scorpio tools with real data:
+The  [GitHub Wiki](https://github.com/MsAlEhR/Scorpio/wiki) also contains tutorials to help you learn how to use Scorpio tools with real data: